Work is a crucial part of an individual’s life. Many cancer patients and cancer survivors return to work, either in a full or partial work capacity.

 The Me, cancer and work project, supports groups, events and other types of happenings that offer peer support and information upon returning to work and everyday life, with or after cancer.

-The project will run until the end of 2020 and is financed by the Funding Centre for Social Welfare and Health Organisations (STEA) under the Ministry of Social Affairs and Health.
+The project ran until the end of 2021 and was financed by the Funding Centre for Social Welfare and Health Organisations (STEA) under the Ministry of Social Affairs and Health.